 In recognition of how much the Sarbanes-Oxley Act of 2002, which were meant to address accounting issues, has begun to affect networking, TrueControl now includes a compliance feature.
 Its Compliance Center enables internal and external auditors to verify and enforce policies on network devices and obtain reporting on device configuration.

 The compliance features are needed because Sarbanes-Oxley requires executives to sign their names to financial reports, asserting their veracity.
 If the network is compromised, financial data may also become compromised, Vasbinder said.
-Therefore, executives need to
+Therefore, executives need to be able to document that their networks are secure and adhere to best practices in order to ensure that their financials are accurate.

 "Because of regulatory compliance, IT organizations have to have a better idea of how their networks are configured and how that changes over time," said Glenn O'Donnell, a program director at Stamford, Conn.-based research firm Meta Group.